Korean knots

-Korean knots, also known as maedeup (매듭), is a traditional Korean handicraft which dates back to the Three Kingdom periods that is closely related with Chinese knots.
+Korean knots, also known as maedeup (매듭), is a traditional Korean handicraft.
+The current form dates back to the Three Kingdom periods.

-While Korean knotting techniques are believed to have been influenced by Chinese knots, Korean knots have evolved into its own rich culture as to design, colour and incorporation of local characteristics.
 Korean knotting uses a unique braiding technique.
 Korean knotting is derived from the ancient practice of using knots for practical purposes; e.g. in fishing nets, agricultural tools, stone knives and axes.

 Traditionally, the knots were used primarily to hold hunting tools around the waist and their usage was initially limited to royal families, spreading later to common people.
 Today, modern Korean artists are using the traditional knots in their works, such as accessories, jewelry and home interior decorations.

 Design

-Korean knots are tighter than both then Chinese knots and Japanese knots; maedeup is also more three-dimensions than the other East Asian knots.
+Korean knots are tighter than both then Chinese knots and Japanese knots; maedeup is also more three-dimensional than the other East Asian knots.
 Maedeup also has a longer tassel than the Chinese knots.
 Another main difference between Chinese and Korean knots is color and type of cord used.

 The finished knot has the same shape at the front and at the back, has bilateral symmetry.
 It can be made using one or two threads.

 History of Korean Knots

 Prehistory

-In neolithic times, Korean knots were used solely for practical purposes; they were tied around the waist and used to carry stone-axes, swords, and other tools used for hunting and food.
-Tools from the Stone Age exhibit holes where thread was looped through and then knotted.
+In Neolithic times, Korean knots were used solely for practical purposes; they were tied around the waist and used to carry stone-axes, swords, and other tools used for hunting and food.

+Tools that was used for sewing and knotting such as Garak-Bakwi, was excavated throughout various regions of Korea.
+Garak-Bakwi from the Stone Age exhibit holes where thread was looped through and then knotted.
 Similar evidence is found in relics of the Bronze Age.
 The knots were strengthened by twisting or weaving multiple strings.

 Three Kingdoms of Korea (4th century - 668 CE)

 The oldest record of maedup can be found in Goguryeo painting which dates from 357 AD.
 During the period of the Three Kingdoms of Korea, people began to see aesthetic value in knots.
 The Korean knot which used to be only for practical use developed in a form of decorative art.

 People started to use them as decorations on clothes, swords, and more.
 The Samguk Sagi, the oldest extant record of Korean history, describes knot usage in everyday life during the Silla dynasty, noting rulers enjoyed using knots to adorn horses.
+It is also told that there was specific dress code for the nobles about designs of clothes, which includes knots during the King Heong-deok of Silla.

 Period of the Goryeo dynasty (918-1392)

 Formal knots are depicted in buddhist murals and paintings in the Goryeo dynasty.
 During this period, knots were widely used as ornaments in accessories and for art.

-No knots from the Goryeo period survive today.
+For example, In the Portrait of Lee Je-Hyeon, who was a civil vassal(Munshin) shows that the decoration of knots.
+Also, the specific style can be found in a blue-green celadon made during the Goryeo Dynasty.